 There are a wide variety of energy drinks on the market, but three of the most popular are Monster, Red Bull and Ghost Energy.

-Monster Vs. Bang
+Monster vs. Bang

-Monster contains a significant amount of added sugar (while Bang has none).
-Monster also contains a mix of three stimulant ingredients (caffeine, glucuronolactone, taurine) that have been found in medical research to be particularly harmful to young adults.
+Monster also contains a mix of three stimulant ingredients (caffeine, glucuronolactone, taurine) that have been found in medical research to be particularly harmful to young adults when combined.

 Winner: Bang

-Red Bull Vs. Bang
+Red Bull vs. Bang

 Winner: Bang

-Ghost Energy Vs. Bang
+Ghost Energy vs. Bang

 Winner: Tie

-Clean Energy Supplement Recommendations
+Our Clean Energy Picks

 Stay up-to-date on our research reviews